RaulRueda/RaulRueda/README.md

 I'm Full-Stack developer living in Monterrey, Mexico.

 - 🏪 Oxxo Labs Full-Stack developer team, [miOxxo](https://apps.apple.com/mx/app/mi-oxxo-m%C3%A9xico/id1473147659).
-- ⭐ Digital Marketing agency startup [RegiosDigitales](https://regiosdigitales.com).
+- ⭐ Digital marketing agency startup [RegiosDigitales](https://regiosdigitales.com).
-- 📗 Im currently learning Vuejs, specific for browser.
+- 📗 I'm currently learning/working on Vuejs.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/raul-rueda-barajas/) or [Stackoverflow](https://stackoverflow.com/users/4616125/raul-rueda).
-- ⚡ Fun fact: I have a mouse 🖱 dependency.
+- 😄 Fun fact: I have a mouse 🖱 dependency.
+- 💙 VSCode it's a must.
+- ⚡ Serverless is developer-friendly in cloud computing.

 <!--
 **RaulRueda/RaulRueda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.